 Doing sports in schools can benefit their mental health

 Regular sport and exercise is known to improve your physical fitness and performance.
 Which is huge for children that have a dedicated passion to a particular sport.
 Sports in schools are a great benefit for a child’s mental health as well.
 It gives them a break from hard study and revision to focus on something that exerts energy and gets them out of the classroom.
-Let them get their badminton shoes on, hit a few shuttlecocks, burn off some energy on the court, and they’re much more likely to return to the classroom with a calmer mind and improved mental health.
+Let them get their badminton shoes on, hit a few shuttlecocks, or send them to school with their tennis bags and let them burn off some energy on the court, and they’re much more likely to return to the classroom with a calmer mind and improved mental health.

 How did I do?